Mature Masculine

 Rebellion Mistaken for Awakening

-He thinks he's enlightened.
-He's reactive.
+The Extremist thinks he's enlightened.
+He's actually reactive.
 His "truth" is often nothing more than opposition to authority.
 He defines himself by what he rejects.

-He has no one to tell him he's wrong.
+He trusts no one to tell him he's wrong.
 His insights go untested, unchallenged.
 He built an echo chamber of one.
-Without community to check his blind spots, truth becomes delusion.
-Without teachers to refine his understanding, insight becomes ideology.
+Without community to check his blind spots, his truth becomes delusion.
+Without teachers to refine his understanding, his insight becomes ideology.

 This is the danger of certainty without correction: he can wander far from truth while feeling more certain than ever.
 Each step into the wilderness feels like progress.
 Each rejection of guidance feels like awakening.
 He's lost and convinced he's found.

 The genuine seeker stays in conversation.
 He checks his truth against what others have found.
-He lets people who've been at this longer poke holes in his thinking.
-The Extremist won't let anyone correct him—and then wonders why he keeps ending up in the same place.
+He invites Elders on the path to check his thinking, to question his conclusions.
+The Extremist won't let anyone correct him and then wonders why he keeps ending up in the same place.

 Gifts of the Extremist

-When the Seeker falls into his Blind Follower shadow—parroting without understanding, following without questioning—the Extremist's independence can restore balance.
+When the Seeker falls into his Blind Follower shadow, parroting without understanding and following without questioning, the Extremist's independence can restore balance.

-His gift is that he won't take anybody's word for it—he has to taste it himself.
-When that gets balanced, it becomes the kind of independent seeking that stands on tradition instead of kicking it over.
-The hard part is respecting what came before him without letting it replace what he's seen with his own eyes.
+His gift is that he won't take anybody's word for it.
+He has to taste it himself.
+When that gets balanced, it becomes the kind of independent seeking that renews tradition instead of kicking it over.
+The Extremist needs to respect what came before him without letting it replace what he's seen with his own eyes.

 Recognizing the Extremist

-In Spiritual Practice: Rejects all teachers and traditions, follows only personal revelation, certain of own enlightenment.
+In spiritual practice: Has no lineage; rejects all teachers and traditions, follows only personal revelation, certain of own enlightenment.

-The key sign is isolation combined with certainty.
-He has cut himself off from the guidance that could help him grow.
+The sign to watch for is isolation combined with certainty.
+He has cut himself off from the guidance and reflections that could help him grow.

 Balancing the Extremist